snehasharma76/GrumpyManager/documentation.md

 3. **Completing Tasks**:
    - Click the "Mark as Done" button on any task
+   - You'll be prompted to provide a link to your completed work
+   - Enter a URL to your document, presentation, or other deliverable
+   - If there's no link to share, simply type 'none'
-   - The task will be updated in Google Sheets
+   - The task will be updated in Google Sheets with completion status and link
    - The message will be edited to show completion

 ### OKR Management